akimwong/1_OnPremise/Journey/002/Readme.md

 #### 2.3.1.
 Numerical features

-To plot this global view of the dataset, at least for the numerical features, you can use pandas’ .plot() function and combine it with the following parameters:
+- Plot a global view of the dataset, at least for the numerical features

-    lw=0: lw stands for line width.
-0 means that we don't want to show any lines marker=".": Instead of lines, we tell the plot to use . as markers for each data point subplots=True: subplots tells pandas to plot each feature in a separate subplot layout=(-1, 4): This parameter tells pandas how many rows and columns to use for the subplots.
-The -1 means "as many as needed", while the 2 means to use 2 columns per row. figsize=(15, 30), markersize=1: To make sure that the figure is big enough we recommend to have a figure height of roughly the number of features, and to adjust the markersize accordingly.

-So what does this plot look like?

-Each point in this figure is a sample (i.e. a row) in our dataset and each subplot represents a different feature.
-The y-axis shows the feature value, while the x-axis is the sample index.
-These kind of plots can give you a lot of ideas for data cleaning and EDA.
-Usually it makes sense to invest as much time as needed until you’re happy with the output of this visualization.
+- And each subplot that represents a different feature.

+The y-axis shows the feature value, while the x-axis is the sample index. <br/>
+These plots can give you a lot of ideas for data cleaning and EDA. <br/>
+Usually it makes sense to invest as much time as needed until you’re happy with the output of this visualization. <br/>

 #### 2.3.2.
 Non-numerical features

 Identifying unwanted entries or recording errors on non-numerical features is a bit more tricky.
 Given that at this point, we only want to investigate the general quality of the dataset.
 So what we can do is take a general look at how many unique values each of these non-numerical features contain, and how often their most frequent category is represented.
 To do so, you can use: df_X.describe(exclude=["number", "datetime])